Skip to main content

 Hormone Therapy for Postmenopausal Women

-For postmenopausal women, (MHT), which involves the use of estrogen and, for women with a uterus, progesterone, is a first-line option for preventing and treating osteoporosis.
-Estrogen therapy directly counteracts the primary driver of menopausal bone loss.
 It works by modulating the RANK/RANKL/OPG signaling pathway, reducing the activity of bone-resorbing osteoclasts and restoring a more balanced remodeling environment.
 Studies consistently show that MHT can effectively increase bone mineral density at the spine and hip, preserving bone structure and significantly reducing the risk of fractures.

 Testosterone Therapy for Men

-In men with symptomatic low testosterone (hypogonadism), (TRT) is a cornerstone of managing bone health.
+In men with symptomatic low testosterone (hypogonadism), Testosterone Replacement Therapy (TRT) is a cornerstone of managing bone health.
 Testosterone plays a vital role in maintaining the skeletal architecture.
 TRT has been shown to significantly increase bone mineral density, particularly in the lumbar spine, in hypogonadal men.
 By restoring testosterone to a healthy physiological range, TRT supports the activity of bone-building osteoblasts and helps maintain the structural integrity of the skeleton, reducing the risk of osteoporotic fractures.

 Comparing Management Strategies for Bone Loss